KMAGooner2210/C-Cpp_Embedded/README.md

     ◦  Output

 		File1: privateCounter = 1
 		This is private to file1.c
+		Private: 11
-        File1: privateCounter = 11
+		File1: privateCounter = 12
 		This is private to file1.c
+		Private: 22

 ##### **1.4.3.Không liên kết (No Linkage)**